paperboardapp/paperboardapp.github.io/_posts/2022-08-30-product-debt.md

 - _What processes or tools are used to understand the value features provide?_
 - _Is there an understanding which features provide low or no value?_
-- _Are low level features removed from the product?_
+- _Are low value features removed from the product?_
 - _How is suboptimal ux identified and handled?_
 - _How are desgin inconsistencies tackled?_
-- _Is there an explicit way how ux, design or product inefficiencies are handled?_
+- _Is there an explicit way how ux, design or product inefficiencies are tracked?_

 These questions might help to gain a more tangible approach to identifying product debt.
 Both, with technical and product debt, the debt can accumulate very slowly, almost unnoticed from the day to day business.